stephlockesample/day1-r/README.md

 -   odbc, readxl, readr, dbplyr for data access
 -   tidyverse for data manipulation
--   DataExplorer for providing of our data
+-   DataExplorer for providing automated EDA of our data
 -   modelr, rsamples for sampling
 -   recipes for performing feature engineering
 -   glmnet, h2o, FFTrees for building models